FIELD JOURNAL.

 Database Backup Fidelity: Why Crash-Consistent Is Not a Database Backup

 App-consistent database backup is the difference between a recoverable database and a recovery event that fails under pressure.
 Backup policies are designed by architects.
-They are discovered by engineers during recovery. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… That gap — between what was configured and what actually works —…
+They are discovered by engineers during recovery. >_ Architect’s Brief Architecture overview before you dive in Generating brief… That gap — between what was configured and what actually works — is…

 Kubernetes 1.35 Removes the Restart Tax — Why Stateful Workloads Just Became Easier to Operate

-Kubernetes 1.35 in-place pod resize graduates to stable — and with it, six years of a hidden operational tax on stateful workloads comes to an end. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… If a container needed more CPU or memory, the only safe answer was a restart.
-That design…
+Kubernetes 1.35 in-place pod resize graduates to stable — and with it, six years of a hidden operational tax on stateful workloads comes to an end. >_ Architect’s Brief Architecture overview before you dive in Generating brief… If a container needed more CPU or memory, the only safe answer was a restart.
+That design made…

 Policy Translation: Mapping VMware DRS, SRM, and NSX to Nutanix Flow

->_ The Post-Broadcom Migration Series Complete — Part 1 — Execution Physics Beyond the VMDK: Translating Execution Physics from ESXi to AHV >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… Complete — Part 2 — Resource Contention The Controller Tax: Modeling Hyperconverged Resource Contention Complete — Part 3 — High-I/O Cutover…
+>_ The Post-Broadcom Migration Series Complete — Part 1 — Execution Physics Beyond the VMDK: Translating Execution Physics from ESXi to AHV >_ Architect’s Brief Architecture overview before you dive in Generating brief… Complete — Part 2 — Resource Contention The Controller Tax: Modeling Hyperconverged Resource Contention Complete — Part 3 — High-I/O Cutover Migration…

 containerd in Production: 5 Day-2 Failure Patterns at High Pod Density

-Your containerd metrics look healthy. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… Pod density is climbing.
+Your containerd metrics look healthy. >_ Architect’s Brief Architecture overview before you dive in Generating brief… Pod density is climbing.
 Node CPU is stable.
 Memory pressure is low.
 Then somewhere around 800–900 containers per node, something quiet happens: containerd-shim processes begin accumulating memory.
-4 GB.
-6 GB.
-Eventually the Linux OOM killer steps in…
+Each failure signature maps directly to the diagnostic loops in the Rack2Cloud…

 Kubernetes as the VMware Exit Ramp: How Platform Teams Are Reducing VMware Dependence